Buying a house together

 Ben and Priya have been together four years and are closing on a house in six weeks.
 Ben is putting down 70% of the down payment; Priya is putting in every dollar she has.
 After closing, Ben will still have $200,000.
 Priya will have $2,000.
 Neither has been willing to write anything down, because it sounds like one of them is hedging against the other.

-Ben wants the split to reflect what each of them actually put in, not pretend it’s even when it isn’t, and he doesn’t want to spend the next five years watching that pretense quietly harden into resentment.
-Priya wants the agreement to say out loud what she’s actually risking.
-She isn’t contributing 30%: for her, it’s 100% of what she has.
-And she wants protection against the things that scare her: a breakup, maternity leave, an emergency with no safety net.
+Ben doesn’t want to pretend the split is even when it isn’t.
+He doesn’t want to spend five years watching that pretense harden into resentment.
+Priya doesn’t want the agreement to describe her as contributing 30% — for her, it’s 100% of what she has.
+She wants protection against the specific things she’s afraid of: a breakup, maternity leave, an emergency with no savings.

 What Mediator surfaced

-Ben and Priya each wrote their side privately; neither saw what the other wrote.
-What Mediator returned was something neither of them had proposed, and something both could sign:
+Ben and Priya each worked through their side privately with their own AI assistant; neither saw what the other produced.
+What came back was an agreement neither of them had proposed.
+Both said yes.

 Initial equity 70/30, matching the down payment.
 But before any of the equity math starts, Ben puts $10,000 into Priya’s savings account.

 That $10,000 is the part that makes the rest work.
 It isn’t equity.
 It isn’t a loan.
 Priya keeps it whatever happens with the house.
-It’s a one-time payment that acknowledges what the 70/30 split would otherwise quietly erase: that Priya is walking into this house with no cash left, while Ben still has $200,000.
-The split itself stays simple: 70/30, defensible, honest.
-But the 70/30 math only starts after Priya has enough savings to survive an emergency.
+It’s what the 70/30 split on its own doesn’t say: Priya is walking into this house with no cash left, while Ben still has $200,000.
+The split itself stays simple — 70/30, defensible, honest — but the math only starts after Priya has enough savings to survive an emergency.

 The rest of the agreement is what makes 70/30 work over time: